Table of Contents

 - He wants to know why they left early.

-When a question is part of a quotation, the question mark goes inside the quotation marks.
+If a quoted sentence is a question, the question mark goes inside the quotation marks.

-If the question is inside parentheses, the question mark stays inside the parentheses.
+If the question is inside parentheses, place the question mark inside.

-When a question appears in parentheses, the question mark should be placed inside the parentheses, provided the question within is complete.
-The rest of the sentence will follow the normal punctuation rules.
+When a question appears in parentheses, the question mark should be inside if the question is complete.

 - He was late (did he forget the time?).